 HIV Qualifies for Medical Marijuana in Ohio

 Did you know that almost 33% of HIV patients do or have used medical marijuana to help control many of the symptoms of the disease?
-More and more medical research is being done into medical marijuana as a treatment option for HIV and the results are promising.
+More and more medical research is being done in regard to medical marijuana as a treatment option for HIV and the results are promising.
 There aren’t many conditions that can make a person’s quality of life deteriorate quite like HIV – and any treatments that can offer some relief from the symptoms are a big deal for those who suffer from this condition.
 It is estimated that 1 million Americans live with HIV, and there are 40,000 new cases diagnosed each year.
 Luckily for residents of Ohio living with HIV, medical marijuana is now legal for use to alleviate symptoms.
 Here’s what you need to know about medical marijuana for Ohio HIV patients.

-HIV is human immunodeficiency virus, which means that it is a type of germ that attacks a person’s immune system.
+HIV is a human immunodeficiency virus, which means that it is a type of germ that attacks a person’s immune system.
 It makes it impossible for the human body to protect itself against other infections and sicknesses.
 Every little illness that most of us usually get over in a day or two, becomes a major medical emergency.
 Even a cold can cause a person to have serious medical needs when they are HIV positive.
 HIV does this by taking over the immune system’s cells called T cells, which are meant to defend the body.
 It then uses those cells to reproduce more of the virus, so that the body can never be rid of the virus.

 There is no known cure – once a person is HIV positive, they will always be HIV positive.
 In addition to making the body susceptible to other diseases and illnesses, it also brings its own set of symptoms.
-These symptoms are what medications try to treat, and it’s what many researchers believe that medical marijuana could be used for.
+These symptoms are what medications try to treat, and it’s what many researchers believe medical marijuana could be used for.

 How Could Medical Marijuana Help HIV?